 System requirements for Microsoft Office 2013 can be found in Appendix 1 of this Office 2013 guide.

 Sadly, Office 2013 is not compatible with Windows XP or Windows Vista.
-At the time of writing, XP commands over 40% of the market share of operating systems over 11 years after its launch; meanwhile Vista holds a modest 6%, so 46% of the market can’t upgrade without first upgrading their operating system.
+When this article was first written in December 2012, XP commanded over 40% of the market share of operating systems over 11 years after its launch.
+Vista held a modest 6%.
+The rest of the Windows market could upgrade without first upgrading their operating system.

 1.3 Microsoft Office 2013 on Windows RT Tablets

 As you may have gathered, there are several different versions of Microsoft Office 2013.
 The main version is for Windows computers, although there is an alternative version that comes included with Windows 8 RT devices.

 If you have purchased a Windows 8 tablet running this particular version of the operating system (check the documentation to see if your tablet has an ARM processor or the phrase Windows RT is evident) features Office 2013 Home & Student RT for no extra cost.